G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.md

 </td><td>

-**_(BETA)_** Network error during a WHIP/WHEP API request.
+Network error during a WHIP/WHEP API request.
 Reasons: - no internet connection - network is unreachable (due to issues with a firewall, NAT, VPN, etc) - server is down - DNS resolution failed

 </td></tr>